 Alex Wilkinson is an NHS respiratory consultant working in Hertfordshire.
 He has a degree in Medical Sciences from the University of Cambridge and qualified in Clinical Medicine from Oxford University in 2005.
 Apart from a year working in Muheza, Tanzania he has been working continuously for the NHS since then and became a consultant in Respiratory medicine in 2016.
-He is lead for the British Thoracic Society on Sustainable Respiratory Care and an associate of the Centre for Sustainable Healthcare, but the views expressed on this site are his own.
-He has never received any funding from any pharmaceutical firm or done any industry-sponsored research.
+He is an associate of the Centre for Sustainable Healthcare, but the views expressed on this site are his own.
+He has contributed to research into the environmental impact of inhalers and respiratory care that was sponsored by the pharmaceutical industry, but he has never received any money or incentives for this work.

 Like you, he cares about the environment, and recognises that healthcare must adapt if it is to be sustainable in the long term.
 He wants you to be informed about the impact of your inhalers, to equip you with the knowledge you need to make the right choices, and find the best treatment.

 - Wilkinson, A.J.K., Anderson, G. Sustainability in Inhaled Drug Delivery.
 Pharm Med 34, 191–199 (2020). https://doi.org/10.1007/s40290-020-00339-8